 - Can vitamin supplements help?
 While some research reports have shown that individuals with an insufficient intake of vitamins C, D and K can create an additional danger of being diagnosed with osteoarthritis, the American College of Rheumatology has concluded that taking supplements of these vitamins, along with calcium and omega-3 fatty acids, has not been demonstrated to be safe or effective.
 It is crucial for you to always remember to check with a medical professional before you take any supplements.

-Anthem Home Care can help those with osteoarthritis in a variety of ways, including:
+Anthem Home Care, a Portland senior care provider for the surrounding areas, can help those with osteoarthritis in a variety of ways, including:

 - Assistance with light housework, laundry, as well as other tasks which are challenging or lead to pain